 This is a really great simple hip opening stretch that also allows your buttocks and deep hip rotators to stretch.
 Simply lay back on your mat or on your bed with your knees bent, then take one ankle onto the opposite knee and use your hand to gently press away at the knee.
 Because a lot of people with endometriosis and pelvic pain often curl up in pain, we really want to open the hips, but in a gentle way.
 Hold this stretch for 60 seconds or as long as your feel comfortable and repeat daily.

 4. Groin Stretch

 This is another effective hip opening stretch that also lengthens the pelvic floor and allows the tailbone to soften away from the hips.
 You can do this laying back on your mat or in bed.
 Slowly bring both knees up towards your chest, and then when you are comfortable, slowly take the knees apart towards your shoulders.
 You can rest here for 60 seconds, and focus on your deep breathing and pelvic floor drops.

 5. Hip Flexor Stretch

 I love this yoga variation of the hip flexor stretch because you get a lot of lengthening of the muscles and connective tissue along the front of the body.
 The front of the hips, the pelvis, the belly and the chest all get a deep stretch.
-Start in kneeling on your knees on a mat (you can have a towel or blanket under your knee), then take a step forwards with one foot.
-Rest here for a moment before starting to bring bot arms up towards the ceiling.
+Start kneeling on a mat (you can have a towel or blanket under your knee), then take a step forwards with one foot.
+Rest here for a moment before starting to bring both arms up towards the ceiling.
 Rest here again and start to lunge forwards and lift your belly to the ceiling.
 Take a slow deep breath as you move from each position, but only go to a place where you are comfortable.
-Hold this stretch for 60 seconds as your breathe deeply and feel your pelvic floor melting down.
+Hold this stretch for 60 seconds as you breathe deeply and feel your pelvic floor melting down.

 6. Shell Stretch